designtesbrot/moleculer-antivirus/README.md

 Scans a given file or stream.
 Not that this action does not reject, if a virus signature was detected!
 It will only reject if an error was encoutered during the scan.
-If a signature was found (and the file therefore is malicious) the resolved object of this action will contain the signature
+If a signature was found (and the file therefore is malicious) the resolved object of this action will contain the signature.

 ### Parameters
 | Property | Type | Default | Description |